Leach ...

 Born in Littleborough.

-During World War I, and he served as a Lance Corporal with the 9th Battalion Lancashire Fusiliers.
+During World War I, he enlisted [November 1914], and served as a Lance Corporal with the 9th Battalion Lancashire Fusiliers.

 He was killed in action [26th September 1916] (aged 21).